 It is a best practice that you do apply for a Craft Certificate, and at Qualify Me! we will encourage applicants to do so.
-If you have not started you apprenticeship in NSW, the Vocational Training Tribunal may assess photos and paperwork that you submit to them proving that you have relevant experience and are experienced in the trade to the standard required for a craftsman.
+If you have not started your apprenticeship in NSW, the Vocational Training Tribunal may assess photos and paperwork that you submit to them proving that you have relevant experience and are experienced in the trade to the standard required for a craftsman.

-As an education facilitator, our service extends to recognise your skills and prior learning qualifying you with well reputed RTOs in the industry.
+As an education facilitator, our service extends to recognise your skills and prior learning qualifying you with well-reputed RTOs in the industry.
 This way you can be certain you won’t have any headaches throughout your licensing process.
-To attain your Certificate III in Plumbing Services Qualify Me! will help you compile a portfolio or evidence of your previous experience as a plumber, including photos, videos and references from your licensed supervisor(s).
+To attain your Certificate III in Plumbing Services Qualify Me! will help you compile a portfolio of evidence of your previous experience as a plumber, including photos, videos, and references from your licensed supervisor(s).
 You will then have a competency conversation with one of our friendly assessors.

 Once you have received the required qualifications, if you are using an ABN you can attend your local Service NSW office and apply for hand in your individual licence application form.
 For company licensing you will need to hand in a company licence application form and a Nominated Supervisor Form.
-Fair Trading require contractors to show your experience on a referee statement proving that you have more than 2 years industry experience in all streams of plumbing that you are applying for.
+Fair Trading requires contractors to show their experience on a referee statement proving that they have more than 2 years of industry experience in all streams of plumbing that you are applying for.

-However, from an academic perspective your papers and experience is very useful!
-Qualify Me! for example can assess your overseas plumbing qualifications, and your local experience and recognise your prior learning, skills and experience.
-Once assessed you will be trained in whatever gaps you may have, upskilled with Australian standards and regulations and awarded the relevant qualification you require for your licence.
+However, from an academic perspective, your papers and experience are very useful!
+Qualify Me! for example, can assess your overseas plumbing qualifications, and your local experience and recognise your prior learning, skills, and experience.
+Once assessed you will be trained in whatever gaps you may have, upskilled with Australian standards and regulations, and awarded the relevant qualification you require for your licence.